tylergaw/pigwithshitonballs.com/README.md

 This is a website with a picture of a pig with shit on his balls.

 It's hosted and fully sponsored by Netlify.
-They asked me to make this website to show off their product.
+They asked me to make this website for them.